olmomoreno/olmomoreno/README.md

 ## 👤 About me
 🇲🇽 I'm from Mexico
-💻 Love Programming
+💻 I love Programming
-💻 My favorite programming language is C
+👩‍💻 My favorite programming language is C
 🖥️ I like embedded systems such as Arduino and Raspberry Pi
-🖥️ I used to work with FPGAs
+🧱 I used to work with FPGAs
+📡 I have launched a HAB (High Altitutde Baloon) once
 🤖 I'm a roboticist
 🏖️ Traveling is one of my favorite hobbies, South Asia is my favorite region
 🎸 I already played in a band when I was a teenager, I played the bass!